Lymah123/100-days-of-code/daily-journal.md

 Day 32: 26/12/24

-- I implemented SSL certification setup on the Backend for the app.
+- I implemented OpenSSL certification setup on the Backend for the app.
 - I finally started testing the application.

+Day 33: 27/12/24

+- I implemented rate limiter in order to protect all routes from excessive  request
+- I continue with testing and a lot of debugging.